xettrialeen/Enhanced-YouTube-Audio-Visualizer---/README.md

 If you encounter any issues, have suggestions, or want to provide feedback, please don't hesitate to reach out:

 - 🐛 Report bugs or suggest improvements on the [GitHub Issues](https://github.com/yourusername/enhanced-youtube-audio-visualizer/issues) page.
-- 💬 Join our [Discord community](https://discord.gg/your-discord-invite) to connect with other users and get support.
-- 📧 Email us at xettrisomeman@gmail.com for any inquiries or collaborations.
+- 📧 Email us at aleenbhandari2@gmail.com for any inquiries or collaborations.

 We value your input and strive to make the Enhanced YouTube Audio Visualizer the best it can be.